 In addition to losing information or data, oftentimes locating all available insurance information is extremely difficult.
 Trucking companies often weave an elaborate system of so-called brokers to hide insurance information or to attempt to reduce responsibility.

-From an investigative standpoint, the longer someone waits the more likely the information is to be “lost.”
+From an investigative standpoint, the longer someone waits, the more likely the information is to be “lost.”
 The loss of information, or the failure to know what one is looking for and therefore does not find it, can be detrimental to a case.

-Victims of trucking accidents must move quickly and higher a truck accident attorney.
-The longer you wait the harder your case may become.
+Victims of trucking accidents must move quickly and hire a truck accident attorney.
+The longer you wait, the harder your case may become.
 Attorney Justin H. Presser has handled various commercial trucking cases which resulting in catastrophic damages or loss of life.
 If you or a loved one has been injured or loss their life as a result of a trucking accident, call Presser Law, P.A. today for a free consultation of the case.